 Like Sanskrit, the mother of all languages in India.
 Dogri is also the mother of 17 languages spoken in the Duggar Region.
 These 17 languages are; Kandyali, Kangri, Bhatiali, Sirmauri, Baghati, Kiunthali, Kului, Gujari, Rambani, Pongli, Hoshiarpur, Pahadi, Lahnda, Bhadrawahi, Rambani.
 Dogri Language is the standard language among all these 17 dialect languages.
 Some Languages like Kangri, Hoshiarpur Pahadi, and Lahnda have standard features with Dogri and Punjabi.
 Some words of Bhadrawahi, Rambani, and Pongli also have standard features with Dogri and Kashmiri.

 People also speak Dogri in mountainous and sub-mountainous regions of the adjoining plains of northwest India.
-It is lying between Pirpanjal and Dhauladhar ranges in North and plains of Punjab in South, to the river Tawi in the West.
-The script [AKKHAR] initially used to write the Dogri language.
+It is lying between the Pirpanjal and Dhauladhar ranges in North and the plains of Punjab in the South, to the river Tawi in the West.
+The script [AKKHAR] initially used to write the Dogri language can be seen written on the walls of temples in Jammu.
 However, it is recurrently written in the Devanagari script in India, and in Pakistan and Pakistani-administered Kashmir, it is written in the Nastaʿliq form of Perso-Arabic.

 Grammar, Phonology, and Vocabulary :